What is Common Data Service?

 - Productivity tools – Entities are available within the add-ins for Microsoft Excel to increase productivity and ensure data accessibility.

-Dynamics 365 for Finance and Operations currently requires the configuration of the Data Integrator to make your business data from Finance and Operations available within the Common Data Service.
+Finance and Operations apps currently requires the configuration of the Data Integrator to make your business data from Finance and Operations apps available in Common Data Service.

 Integrating Data into the Common Data Service